IncrEdibles: A Voyage through Surprising Edible Plants

 Opens at 10am (last boat ride 1 hour before closing), boating tickets available from kiosk by the pond). £4.50 Adults, £2.50 Kids

-Bompas & Parr will be transforming Kew's Palm House Pond into a giant fruit salad boating lake and participatory artwork, the centre piece of which will be a floating pineapple island, a symbol of Kew’s extensive bromeliad collection.
+Bompas & Parr will be transforming Kew's Palm House Pond into a boating lake and participatory artwork, the centre piece of which will be a floating pineapple island, a symbol of Kew’s extensive bromeliad collection.
 The installation explores the experiential possibilities of edible fruit and provokes people to think again about the food that they eat every day.

 Sam Bompas from Bompas & Parr says, “A partnership with Kew makes complete sense for us - their concern with the world’s plant life directly provides us with our raw materials of creativity.
 Our design process always starts with a raw ingredient – be it fruit, alcohol, chocolate, or coffee.
 Trace any ingredient back far enough and you get to plants.